Home

 Being better informed and able to pit your analysis against those in the financial press and elsewhere will make you more aware of the inadequacy of some of the stock advice that is published by 'financial experts'.

-A healthy degree of scepticism will serve you in good stead when using financial advice and financial information in your future financial decision making.
+A healthy degree of skepticism will serve you in good stead when using financial advice and financial information in your future financial decision making.

 Accurately tracking your performance will also help you to evaluate which stock investment advice has been most useful for you.